 URSI Radio Science Letters

 URSI Radio Science Letters (RSL) is an electronic journal owned and operated by URSI.
 It was started in 2019 and its purpose is to rapidly publish original and previously unpublished scientific research work in all areas of radio science, in the form of short contributions that are rigorously reviewed.
 The journal is open access and will be published only in electronic format, one volume per calendar year.
 Each accepted contribution will be identified by volume number, year of publication, page numbers, and DOI.
 Each reviewed and accepted paper will be published as soon as full editing is completed.
-The URSI Board has appointed Prof. Piergiorgio L. E. Uslenghi as the first Editor-in-Chief (EIC) of the RSL.
+The URSI Board has appointed Prof. Henrik Wallén as the Editor-in-Chief (EIC) of the RSL.

 The Radio Science Journal, sponsored by URSI and published by the American Geophysical Union, contains original articles on all aspects of electromagnetic phenomena related to physical problems.
 It covers the propagation through and interaction of electromagnetic waves with geophysical media, biological media, plasmas, and man-made structures.